hazelcast/hazelcast-cpp-client/README.md

 * OpenSSL
 * Boost
 * thrift
+* Bash (on platforms other than Windows)

-You need to enable the examples in the build with the cmake flag `-DBUILD_EXAMPLES=ON`.
+You need to enable tests in the build with the cmake flag `-DBUILD_TESTS=ON`.
 When you build, the result will produce the executable `client_test` on Linux/macOS and `client_test.exe` on Windows.
 You need to start the remote controller first before running this executable by executing `scripts/start-rc.sh` on Linux/macOS or `scripts/start-rc.bat` on Windows.
 Then you can run the test executable.